Best KEF speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best KEF speakers you can buy in 2023.

 Read the full KEF LS60 Wireless review

 The original LSX (below) launched in 2018, so a sequel was about due.
-And the LSX II were worth the wait.
+And the LSX II were worth the wait – in fact, they're 2022 What Hi-Fi?
+Award winners.

 Aesthetically, not much has changed.
 The speakers look identical to their predecessors, and feature the same 11th Generation Uni-Q driver, too.
 But there are some big changes afoot.